 – Another drink you’ve got to try while here is to have a fresh coconut on the beach.
 There are always locals selling them who are happy to cut them so they are ready to drink.

 – Want to learn how to make Costa Rican cocktails?
 A cocktail-making class is always fun.
-We know of two great options.
-One is in La Fortuna and one is in San Jose.
+Our favorite option for this is the San Jose By Night Tour: Farm to Table Dinner & Cocktails Classes.

 – If you want to make your own Costa Rica cocktails at home you can buy liquor at the duty-free shop in the airport before your flight home.
 Or buy it ahead of time and put it in your checked bag.
 I have not found any place to buy Cacique outside of Costa Rica, so if you find any let us know!